hbctraining/scRNA-seq/lessons/07_SC_clustering_cells_SCT.md

 It is possible that there is some variability in the way your clusters look compared to those in the lesson.
 In particular **you may see a difference in the labeling of clusters**.
 This is an unfortunate consequence of slight variations in the versions of packages (mostly Seurat dependencies).

-> NOTE: **If your clusters look identical to what's in the lesson, please go ahead to the next secion without any downloads.**
+**If your clusters look identical to what's in the lesson, please go ahead to the next section without any downloads.**

 ***

-If your clusters do look different from what we have in the lesson, please right-click and download [this Rdata file](https://www.dropbox.com/s/sz2xpg43xnbv7qx/seurat_integrated.RData.bz?dl=1) to the `data` folder.
+**If your clusters do look different from what we have in the lesson**, please right-click and download [this Rdata file](https://www.dropbox.com/s/sz2xpg43xnbv7qx/seurat_integrated.RData.bz?dl=1) to the `data` folder.
 It contains the seurat_integrated object that we have created for the class.

 Once that large file has downloaded, you will need to: